-Table 1 presents the results for W1 and W2.
-In the last row of the table, the number of subjects who gave a valid answer appears in [...] while the number and proportion of omitted subjects appear in $\langle ... \rangle$ .
-In the "Results" columns the percentage indicates the proportion of the non-excluded subjects who chose the alternative corresponding to that row.
-The first element in [...] is the number of subjects who gave the answer corresponding to that entry and it is followed by a list of the main procedures used to justify the choice, together with the numbers of subjects who applied each of them.
-Finally, the number of subjects excluded in each entry appears in $\langle ... \rangle$ .
-For example, the entry corresponding to the choice of BAC in W1 indicates that 26% of the subjects chose BAC in W1; that this group consisted of 22 subjects, of whom 13 used $T^{max}$ and 4 used $H^{min}$ ; and that 5 answers of BAC were omitted.
-The results in W1 and W2 are quite similar both in terms of the distribution of predictions and the use of holistic and atomistic procedures.
-About half of the subjects used $H^{max}$ , about 7% used $H^{min}$ , and one third used atomistic procedures. $^9 The chi-square statistic is <math display="inline">\chi^2$ (2, N = 178) = 0.696, p = .706.
+of subjects who gave the answer corresponding to that entry and it is followed by a list of the main procedures used to justify the choice, together with the numbers of subjects who applied each of them.
+Finally, the number of subjects excluded in each entry appears in $\langle ... \rangle$.
+For example, the entry corresponding to the choice of BAC in W1 indicates that 26% of the subjects chose BAC in W1; that this group consisted of 22 subjects, of whom 13 used T^{max} and 4 used H^{min} ; and that 5 answers of BAC were omitted.

+The results in W1 and W2 are quite similar both in terms of the distribution of predictions9 and the use of holistic and atomistic procedures.10 About half of the subjects used H^{max} , about 7% used H^{min} , and one third used atomistic procedures.
+Response time is useful in interpreting the prediction made and, in particular, in distinguishing between instinctive and contemplative responses (see, for example, Rubinstein (2007, 2013)).11 However, given the relatively small number of subjects, deriving conclusions from response time has limited power.
+Nevertheless, note that in W1 there is a large difference in median response time between the subjects who chose BAC or BCA (155 seconds) and those who chose CAB (75 seconds).
+This is likely due to the fact that the execution of the atomistic T^{max} procedure requires more effort than the holistic H^{max} procedure.